SSDL/Vizon-Control-Center/README.md

 Need to change the way models in taplog are made.
 I'm no longer using field values, so the whole concept of having a f: { n: "", v: * } in there is obsolete.
 Doesn't harm anyone right now though.

+If a TAP model is changed in the admin UI it doesn't update the TAP model saved in cache.
+This needs a fix.

 -Arni